19hours/sg-statutes/Acts/Energy Conservation Act.md

 (a) that the registered goods do not conform with the results of any test or examination furnished by the registered supplier to the Director-General under this Part;

-(b) that the registered goods do not meet the prescribed minimum energy efficiency standards;
+(b) that the regulated goods do not meet any requirement under section 12(4) applicable to the regulated goods and not waived under section 31B(1);

+[Act 24 of 2017 wef 01/01/2018]

 (c) that a modification to the registered goods has resulted in a change that affects the energy efficiency of the registered goods;

 (d) that the registered supplier has procured the registration of the registered goods by providing any particulars, information or document, or by making any statement or representation, to the Director-General which is false or misleading in any material particular;

-(e) that the registered supplier has contravened any condition of the registration of the registered goods;
+(e) that the registered supplier has contravened any condition of the registration of the registered goods; or

-(f) that the registered supplier has contravened section 12(1) by supplying any registered goods that do not meet the prescribed requirements relating to the labelling of the registered goods; or
+[Act 24 of 2017 wef 01/01/2018]

+(f) [Deleted by Act 24 of 2017 wef 01/01/2018]

 (g) that the registered supplier has contravened any provision of this Act in relation to the registered goods.